 Joe Twyman: Well, they're my two great loves and interests.
 I was interested as to how they interrelated and whether you could predict someone's voting intention by their sexual fantasies.
-So if somebody said, "I fantasize about this." could you then say, "Right, well there's a significantly increased chance that therefore you are Conservative"?
+So if somebody said, "I fantasise about this", could you then say, "right well there's a significantly increased chance that therefore you are Conservative"?

 What did you find in your results about party supporters sex lives?
 UKIP supporters said their sex lives aren't great, right?

 We've already received a complaint letter from a UKIP supporter saying "there's nothing wrong with my sex life and you described it as unfulfilled", and we had to write back and say, "actually, no it was UKIP supporters who described it as unfulfilled".
 [Fantasy-wise] UKIP's all about the dildos, whereas Conservatives were into sex with a sports star - and that was their only fantasy.
 The fact that Conservative's fantasies are so few is interesting when contrasted with Labour and Lib Dems, who are racking them off: spanking, bondage, sex with a transexual, wearing sexy outfits, all sorts.

 So what do you think this can tell us about politics?

 Actually not much.
 Sexual preferences and behaviours generally provide a very weak explanation for somebody's politics, except in the case of [having had] sex with an MP, in which case there is a significantly increased chance the person is a Conservative - but even then that may simply be a reflection of the current Conservative MPs.

 So what can we learn from your survey?

 85 percent of the population supports a party, yet when you ask the public what they think about the sex lives of party supporters, the general reaction is that party partisans are deeply unusual by most measures compared to the "typical" Briton.

 So we think people who support parties are weird?